michellab/RBFE-Benchmark/pipeline/README.md

 pipeline_notebooks - notebooks and scripts for starting and analysing the pipeline

 python - contains all the code

-other_scripts - contains additional notebooks.
-These were used for the analysis presented.
-Absolute file paths may need to be adjusted.

 ### Outline of the pipeline: